New tribalism: Application

 Anzaldúa states that new tribalism is a way to think forward, that is to acknowledge: [that] existing language is based on the old concepts; we need a new language to speak about new situations, the new realities.
 There's no such thing as pure categories anymore... categories contain, imprison, limit, and keep us from growing.
 We have to disrupt those categories and invent new ones.
 The new ones will only be good for a few years and then somebody will come along and say, 'These categories don't work, you didn't take into account this other part of reality.'
 Someone will come up with their own concepts.
 To me these categories are very much in transition.
-They're imperament, fluid, not fixed.
+They're impermanent, fluid, not fixed.
 That's how I look at identity and race and gender and sexual orientation.
 It's not something that's forever and ever true.While the theory may be read as a critique of identity politics, Anzaldúa recognized the importance of naming specific axes of oppression.
 Scholar Meredith Miller describes new tribalism as a theory which "would allow people to name their oppression in groups without seeing those categories as exhaustive or limiting and without playing into the hands of capitalist nation-building enterprises."
 What concerned Anzaldúa was the prevalence of "dualistic thinking in the individual and collective consciousness," which she understood as the root of violence against women, humans, and the Earth.

 For Anzaldúa, new tribalism challenged this binary-focused thinking of us/them.
 As summarized by Cinthya M. Saavedra and Ellen D. Nymark, new tribalism "is about how we/you/they can witness how we are in all each other," in which we are all dependent on one another for the prosperity of the larger unit.
 They describe the theory as avoiding "essentialist notions of who we/they/us are and constantly challenges who we are, critiquing others as a way to reevaluate ourselves."